raphlinus/raphlinus.github.io/_posts/2022-05-16-next-dozen-guis.md

 Advice: of course try to figure out a good architecture, but also plan for it to evolve.

+## Accessibility

+It's fair to say that a UI toolkit cannot be considered production-ready unless it supports accessibility features such as support for screen readers for visually impaired users.
+Unfortunately, accessibility support has often taken the back seat, but fortunately the situation looks like it might improve.
+In particular, the [AccessKit] project hopes to provide common accessibility infrastructure to UI toolkits in the Rust ecosystem.

+Doing accessibility *well* is of course tricky.
+It requires architectural support from the toolkit.
+Further, platform accessibility capabilities often make architectural assumptions about the way apps are built.
+In general, they expect a retained mode widget tree; this is a significant impedance mismatch with immediate mode GUI, and generally requires stable widget ID and a diffing approach to create the accessibility tree.
+For the accessibility part (as opposed to the GPU-drawn part) of the UI, it's fair to say pure immediate mode cannot be used, only a hybrid approach which resembles emulation of an immediate mode API on top of a more traditional retained structure.

+Also, to provide a high quality accessibility experience, the toolkit needs to export fine-grained control of accesibility features to the app developer.
+Hopefully, generic form-like UI can be handled automatically, but for things like custom widgets, the developer needs to build parts of the accessibility tree directly.
+There are also tricky interactions with features such as virtualized scrolling.

+As a historical note, in the "bad old days" of user32 native Windows apps, the usual implementation for screen readers was an "off-screen" model, which basically traversed the HWND tree and extracted text and other similar semantic data.
+The advent of windowless (including IE 9) broke this model, of course.
+Today platforms provide proper abstractions with at least reasonably good layering, and with some care by authors of the UI toolkit and application it is possible to basically get it right.

+Accessibility is one of the great strengths of the Web technology stack.
+A lot of thought went into defining a cross-platform abstraction which could actually be implemented, and a lot of users depend on this every day.
+AccessKit borrows liberally from the Web approach, including the implementation in Chromium.

+Advice: start thinking about accessibility early, and try to build prototypes to get a good understanding of what's required for a high quality experience.

 ## What of Druid?

 I admit I had hopes that Druid would become the popular choice for Rust GUI, though I've never explicitly had that as a goal.
 In any case, that hasn't happened, and now is a time for serious thought about the future of the project.